Ficool

 Remus stayed in his seat.

 Remus let out a long breath, the soft clink of ink bottles and the rustle of parchment lingering faintly in the hush that followed the third years' departure.
 The sunlight had turned mellow by now, casting long shafts of gold through the high windows, spilling across the desks like spilt tea.
-Dust hung in the air, caught in the light—slow, deliberate, like time had forgotten to keep moving.
+Dust hung in the air, caught in the light, slow and deliberate, as if time had forgotten to keep moving.

 He sank into the chair behind his desk, the wood groaning a little beneath him.
-His head ached—not sharply, but with that steady, pressing weight that signalled the tumour was once again making itself known.
+His head ached, not sharply but with that steady, pressing weight that signalled the tumour was making itself known again.
 Lately it had been constant, like the tide.
 Still, he pressed it aside.
-One more hour.
-One more student.
+There was one more hour to give, one more student to see.

 A knock broke the quiet.